Gone With The....

 ★★★★★

 WebGL Compute offers a compelling take on WebGL, though not without flaws.
-While the treatment of GPGPU is excellent, I found the sections on Browser Compute less convincing.
-The author makes some bold claims about Parallel Programming that aren't always fully supported.
-That said, the book's strengths in discussing High‑Performance Web more than compensate for any weaknesses.
-Readers looking for GPGPU will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on High‑Performance Computing, if not the definitive work.
+While the treatment of GLSL is excellent, I found the sections on High‑Performance Web less convincing.
+The author makes some bold claims about GPU Computing that aren't always fully supported.
+That said, the book's strengths in discussing Parallel Programming more than compensate for any weaknesses.
+Readers looking for High‑Performance Computing will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Parallel Programming, if not the definitive work.

 ★★★★☆